ying-teaching/rn/docs/hooks.md

 - Use ESLint Plugin to enforce the above two rules.

 ## To Learn More

+The [Hooks API Reference](https://reactjs.org/docs/hooks-reference.html) has detail information for each Hook.

 The Youtube video [Getting Closure on React Hooks](https://youtu.be/KJP1E-Y-xyo) shows how to build a tiny Hook clone in simple JavaScript code.
 It helps to understanding the rules and theories of Hooks.